Christof93/SciKGTeX/README.md

 ### Optional Properties

-Additional to 5 standard ones, there are a big number of more specific properties which are optional and are generally used in a specific domain of science.
+Additional to the 5 standard ones, there are a big number of more specific properties which are optional and are generally used in a specific domain of science.
 For example properties of _p-value_ or _accuracy_ are useful for studies that include statistical examinations and can be used with `\ORKGpvalue{}` and `ORKGaccuracy{}`.
 A comprehensive list of ORKG properties can be found [here](https://www.orkg.org/orkg/).

 ### Defining Custom Properties
 If a property is not already predefined, it is possible to declare new properties in your document preamble with `\ORKGaddproperty`.
 These properties can then be used to describe a contribution with a command just like the predefined commands.
 To avoid clashes with already existing commands, you should use the prefix _ORKG_ in the property name.